-JAKARTA: Indonesia's central bank will purchase government bonds worth up to 439 trillion rupiah (US$30.46 billion) in 2021 and 2022 to provide cheaper financing for the government's COVID-19 relief measures, senior officials said on Monday (Aug 23).
+JAKARTA : Indonesia's central bank will purchase government bonds worth up to 439 trillion rupiah (US$30.46 billion) in 2021 and 2022 to provide cheaper financing for the government's COVID-19 relief measures, senior officials said.

-In a call with investors, BI Governor Perry Warjiyo cited a rise in infections since June, driven by the Delta variant, as the main reason for the agreement under which BI will purchase up to 215 trillion rupiah worth of tradeable bonds in 2021 and 224 trillion rupiah in 2022.
+In a call with investors on Monday, BI Governor Perry Warjiyo cited a rise in infections since June, driven by the Delta variant, as the main reason for the agreement under which BI will purchase up to 215 trillion rupiah worth of tradeable bonds in 2021 and 224 trillion rupiah in 2022.

-"I cannot imagine buying vaccine, (paying for) medical expense, by issuing government bonds in the market with the cost of now about 6.3 per cent.
-I cannot comprehend it," Warjiyo said, referring to the current yield of the benchmark 10-year government bond.
+"I cannot imagine buying vaccine, (paying for) medical expense, by issuing government bonds in the market with the cost of now about 6.3per cent.
+I cannot comprehend it," Warjiyo said, referring to the current yield of the benchmark 10-year bond.

-Warjiyo and Finance Minister Sri Mulyani Indrawati stressed several times in the call that the agreement will not compromise BI's independent in determining monetary policy.
+Warjiyo and Finance Minister Sri Mulyani Indrawati stressed the agreement will not compromise BI's independence.

 BI would continue its plan to reduce liquidity in the banking system next year, said Warjiyo, who also argued the bank's quantitative easing measures would be more effective by cooperating with fiscal authorities.

-"The bond purchases by BI could also limit the potential rise in (Indonesia's) bond yields amid a potential Fed tapering next year," he said.
+"The bond purchases by BI could also limit the potential rise in (Indonesia's) bond yields amid a potential Fed tapering next year," said Josua Pardede, an economist with Bank Permata.
 "So I think this will be well accepted by investors."